 (2) Instead of the licensee making its own measurements as required in paragraph (1) of this subsection, the licensee may use measurements provided by the source manufacturer or by a calibration laboratory accredited by the American Association of Physicists in Medicine that are made in accordance with paragraph (1) of this subsection.

-(3) The licensee shall mathematically correct the outputs or activities determined in paragraph (1) of this subsection for physical decay at intervals consistent with 1.0% physical decay.
+(3) The licensee shall mathematically correct the outputs or activities determined in paragraph (1) of this subsection for physical decay at intervals consistent with one percent physical decay.

-(4) The licensee shall retain a record of each calibration in accordance with subsection (www) of this section for inspection by the agency.
+(4) The licensee shall retain a record of each calibration in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) complete date of the calibration including the month, day, and year;